The Defector Escape from N. Korea Review of the documentary film by Ann Shin

 Review by Sunil Deepak (3 January 2014)

 "The Defector" is a documentary film by Korean-Canadian director Ann Shin that follows a group of persons who escape from North Korea in their search for freedom.
 It is like a thriller as it follows a journey across different Asian countries.
 The film also makes you reflect on ideas and words like sovereignty, defection, illegal emigrants and human traffickers, usually heard on TV news and perceived as abstract concepts.

-"The defector" will be part of Mondovisioni, the International Documentary Film Festival that will be held at Kinodromo cinema in Bologna between January to April 2014.
-The Defector will be shown on Tuesday 15 April 2014.
+"The defector" was part of Mondovisioni, the International Documentary Film Festival that was held at Kinodromo cinema in Bologna between January to April 2014.
+The Defector was shown on Tuesday 15 April 2014.

 Every year hundreds of thousands of persons leave their countries for dangerous journeys in search of a better life.
 Many of them lose their lives during these journeys.
 Some of them are caught during transit in other countries and exploited or imprisoned.
 Some other are caught in their destination country and sent back.
 Finally some of them, manage to escape in their destination countries and hide as "clandestines", hoping for some way of legalizing their presence sooner or later.

 The clandestines and those who somehow manage to get a legal status in their new homelands, inspire hundreds of other hopefuls from their villages and cities to follow their paths.

 There are opportunities for making money from these journeys - at every step of the journey, through each of transit countries and finally in the destination country, some monetary transaction occurs.
 The persons who organize and help the journeys are called agents or guides by the emigrants and "human traffickers" by the destination countries.
 They may be linked to organised crime networks.
 They are known to be ruthless, exploitative and brutal.
 At the same time, they need to ensure that at least some emigrants reach the destination, otherwise the word of their non-reliability spreads and they lose business.